-The Council Tax base for 2020/21 was 57,663 (56,693 in 2019/20).
+The Council Tax base for 2020/21, equivalent Band D properties, was 57,663 (56,693 in 2019/20).
 The increase between financial years evidences the success of the local policy to regenerate the borough by the continued growth of new builds within the local tax base.